 Quaint, historical, cultural and neat – these are the descriptions of the wonderful, charismatic Mozambique accommodation on Ilha de Mozambique, a small island floating off the coast of Nacala.

-Now a popular Mozambique holiday destination and a UNESCO World Heritage Site, the island is only three kilometres long and 500 metres wide.
+Now a popular Mozambique holiday destination and a UNESCO World Heritage Site, the island is only three kilometers long and 500 meters wide.
 Small traditional houses, churches and mosques spread out alongside old colonial style Portuguese buildings dating back to the sixteenth century.